Updated November 10, 2020

 - Evaluate applicants using ratings

 Behavioral questions are more effective for predicting how an applicant will perform in the job role.
-Behavioral questions focus on how the candidate performed in previous positions.
+Behavioral questions (also called situational questions) focus on how the candidate performed in previous positions.
 Behavioral questions also identify soft skills.

 What Are Soft Skills?